angel127127/f1Pitstops/fastf1QualifyingGraphs/README.md

 <h1> F1 Qualifying Visualisation Tool </h1>

-An interactive Python app that visualises Formula 1 qualifying data using FastF1, Tkinter and Matplotlib.
+A Python tool to fetch, process, and visualise F1 qualifying telemetry data using [FastF1](https://github.com/theOehrly/Fast-F1).
+Supports both GUI (Tkinter) and CLI usage.

 It lets you select any Grand Prix and year, then displays: